 These small, antioxidant-rich berries are growing in popularity.
 Blueberries were the No. 8 fruit that consumers purchased in the past year, up from No. 10 in Fresh Trends 2012.
 The tiny blue globes were the No. 4 item that consumers said they were buying now that they did not buy previously.

-CENTRAL AND NORTH FLORIDA — Shipments (29-21-14) — Movement expected to decrease as most growers finished for the season.
-Trading very active for light supplies.
+MICHIGAN — Shipments (24-24-22) — Movement expected to decrease as more growers finish for the season.
+Trading moderate for fairly light supplies.
 Prices lower.
-Flats 12 6-ounce cups with lids $22-24.
+Flats of 12 6-ounce cups with lids medium-large $18-22.
 Includes palletizing and cooling.
-Most movement from prior commitments.
-Prices represent few new sales.
 Quality variable.

 OREGON/WASHINGTON — Shipments (18-11-11) — Movement expected to decrease slightly.
 Trading moderate.
 Prices generally unchanged.
 Flats of 12 6-ounce cups with lids medium-large mostly $20-22; organic flats of 12 4.4-ounce cups with lids medium-large offerings in too few hands to establish a market.
 Quality variable.

 BRITISH COLUMBIA CROSSINGS THROUGH NORTHWEST WASHINGTON — Crossings (9-4-3) — Movement expected to decrease.
 Trading moderate.
 Prices generally unchanged.
 Includes palletizing and cooling.
 Prices in U.S. dollars.
 Flats of 12 6-ounce cups with lids medium-large mostly $20-22.
 Some sheds finished for the season.